top of page

 Sometimes the person may use one scripture to support another or some other tactic that makes once and done hard to do.
 I then play baseball – three strikes and you’re out.
 The main idea here is very simple – don’t get frustrated by numerous proof sources.
 If someone wants you to read a 10-page manifesto or watch a 30-minute video, just tell the person all you need is one claim to refute.
 Tell him to make sure he gives you his strongest claim because you are going to play “Strong Man.”

 A false teacher is not the same as a person with a different opinion.
 A person with a different opinion usually wants to discuss and learn.
 He can usually admit when he is wrong.
 A false teacher, on the other hand, wants to indoctrinate and never admits he is wrong.
+A false teacher often wants to ignore scriptures that prove him wrong and switch to other scriptures which he has misinterpreted.
+Moreover, a false teacher usually gives an opinion and refuses to discuss the details upon which he reaches an opinion.
 After all, it is his job to be superior.
 Remember what Christ said:

 “Nor are you to be called 'teacher,' for you have one Teacher, the Christ.
 The greatest among you will be your servant.
 For whoever exalts himself will be humbled, and whoever humbles himself will be exalted” (Matt 23:10-12).